 If your course is due to start tomorrow and you have not received your material, please contact us on the email/phone number at the bottom of the FAQ.

 In the meantime, all online versions of the study materials are available for students to access on MyKaplan or Schweser.
 Do also remember that you can access your materials on an iPhone, iPad and android devices even when you are offline via the Brightspace Pulse App.
 Please find details on how to use this here.

 “Will exams go ahead as planned at a Kaplan location?”

 Other Accountancy and Tax Institutes have either moved exam windows or found remote proctoring solutions which will enable students to sit exams safely from home.
-Please see the Institute pages on our FAQs for more information on options for other qualifications.
+Please see the Institute pages for more information on options for other qualifications.
 We will update this site as soon as we start offering exams for alternative qualifications.